 Hiking and Biking

-Everyone driving rigs like to get out in nature when they are at camp.
-Hiking within Daroga State Park is superb along the Columbia River where you can follow the one and one-half mile shoreline trail.
+All RVers like to get out in nature when they are camping.
+Hiking within Daroga State Park is superb because the trails run along the Columbia River.
+One of the more popular paths is the 1.5-mile Shoreline Trail.
 The trail includes numerous interpretive signs to help you learn about the area.
-There is also over two miles of trails for bikers with families taking advantage of the rolling channeled scabland desert terrain along the east side of the Columbia River.
-Cyclists also indulge riding the roads in the park which offer easy riding.
+There are also over two miles of trails for bikes or families taking advantage of the rolling Channeled Scabland desert terrain along the east side of the Columbia River.
+Cyclists also indulge riding the roads in the park, which offers smooth riding.

 Fishing is a popular activity for RVers.
-Almost every person camping takes a fishing pole and their favorite bait.
-At Daroga State Park you might want to take a canoe or boat if you want to troll the Columbia River for salmon and steelhead.
-Other species in the Columbia River include brown, cutthroat and rainbow trout.
-Bank fishing for bass, bluegills, bullheads and crappie is excellent in the lagoon located by the primitive campground in the south.
-Always check the state as well as the park regulations for bag and size limits.
+Almost every person who goes camping takes a fishing pole and their favorite bait.
+At Daroga State Park, you might want to take a canoe or boat if you're going to troll the Columbia River for salmon and steelhead.
+Other species in the Columbia River include brown, cutthroat, and rainbow trout.
+Bank fishing for bass, bluegills, bullheads, and crappie is excellent in the lagoon located by the primitive campground in the south.
+Always check the Washington Department of Fish and Wildlife's rules as well as the park regulations for bag and size limits.